 By: Kacie Shrock, RN, BSN | February 27, 2023

-The two week wait (TWW) is the period of time between ovulation and when you can actually take a pregnancy test.
-This is such an exciting and precious time where the fertilized egg that will become a baby starts to develop.
-During this time, many women can experience a variety of symptoms that may indicate early pregnancy.
+The two week wait (TWW) is the period of time between ovulation and when you take a pregnancy test.
+This is such an exciting and precious time when the fertilized egg that will become a baby starts to develop.
+During this time, many women experience a variety of symptoms that may indicate early pregnancy.

 Pregnancy Symptoms After Ovulation, Days Past Ovulation (DPO)

 1-5 Days Past Ovulation (1-5 DPO Symptoms)